Call for proposals

 6. Information for users and funding options

-More practical information for users can be found here: https://www.xfel.eu/users/index_eng.html
+Practical information for users (e.g.- about travel funding) can be found here:

-Before submitting a proposal, always check with the relevant instrument group about specific feasibility conditions
+Before submitting a proposal, always discuss with the relevant instrument group about specific feasibility conditions

-• 13th Call for Proposals for User Experiments: Regular, Screening and Molecular Water Research Proposals
+• 14th Call for Proposals for User Experiments

 Download